mariusavram91/bike-shop/README.md

 ![Checkout Page](checkout.png)
 *Fig. 5 Checkout Page*

-> Product page: This is a read operation, performed when displaying a product page for the customer to purchase.
+> **Product page**: This is a read operation, performed when displaying a product page for the customer to purchase.
 How would you present this UI?
 How would you calculate which options are available?
 How would you calculate the price depending on the customer's selections?

 If it's not a customisable product, the product would be displayed to the user with the details or description, the price.